communityinclusion/catada.info/pages/state.md

 <h3>State Financing Activities</h3>

-<p>California's Alternative Financing Program (AFP) uses comparable nonfederal resources rather than AT Act funding.
-The state of California offers low-interest, guaranteed loans to finance AT or modified transportation through the Assistive Technology and Modified Transportation Loan Guarantee Program (LGP).
-LGP is implemented in collaboration with one or more lenders.
-This program is operated through the California Foundation for Independent Living Centers (CFILC).
-This program is currently suspended and not making loans (we will let you know when we are up and running with our federal program).</p>
+<p>California's Alternative Financing Program (AFP) FreedomTech uses comparable nonfederal resources rather than AT Act funding.
+FreedomTech provides low-interest financial loans for Californians with disabilities and their families to purchase needed assistive technology (AT) when other funding sources are not available.
+Applicants can request loans form $500 to $15,000.
+Freed MTech also provides financial education, information and resources.</p>

 <h3>Device Reutilization</h3>